-Enter the primary taxpayer's social security number, the name of the business for which you are completing this worksheet, and either the FEIN (federal employer identification number) or CRS (Combined Reporting System) identification number of the business.
+Enter the primary taxpayer's social security number, the name of the business for which you are completing this worksheet, and either the FEIN (Federal Employer Identification Number) or NMBTIN (New Mexico Busines Tax Identification Number).

 PROPERTY FACTOR

 The property factor is based on the average value of real and tangible personal property you owned or rented and used in New Mexico for the production of business or farm income during the tax period.